opentable/slate/source/index.md

 max_party_size | The maximum party size that will be accepted for booking pacing | The number of reservations that will be accepted at each 15 minute pacing interval

-## slot
+## Slot

 >**POST :: http://np.opentable.com/42/slot**

 > In this instance the partner is updating the availablity for restaurant 8675309 that belongs tp partner 42.
 This below message indicates that there is availability for 7:00Pm, 7:15PM, 7:30PM, and 7:45PM for parties of size 2.
 It also indicates that there is availability at 7:00Pm and 7:15PM for parties of size 3.

 ```json
   [